jakob-roland/forestfire-alexandroupoli2023-vis/README.md

-# EU forestfire viewer
+# Forestfire near Alexandroupoli 2023

-An app to view past and present forestfires in Europe based on EFFIS data.
+A visualization of the forestfire near Alexandroupoli, Greece, in August 2023 based on EFFIS data and satellite imagery.
 Made by Bibiane Hayová and Jakob Roland at the University of Vienna.